 Multiple Ending Screens

-The screenshot below shows a typeform with more than one Ending Screen tagged with a Trial icon.
+The screenshot below shows a typeform with multiple Ending Screens, where the second Ending is tagged with a Trial icon.
 To remove additional Ending Screens, simply click the three dots next to it, and select Delete.

 Redirect on Ending

 If the Button link switch is toggled on, your typeform will be flagged as Trial:

 To publish your typeform, click the toggle to turn it off:

 Remember that you’re allowed a maximum of 10 questions on a Free plan.
 If you have additional questions over this limit, your typeform will be flagged with the Trial icon.
 To remove questions simply click the three dots in the question, and hit Delete.

 Statements and Endings count toward the 10 question limit.

 However, you can delete all of your Endings by clicking the three dots and then selecting Delete, like so:

 In this case, your responders will see the default Ending screen (with colors depending on your theme) after they submit their form:

 Question Group headers and sub questions in Question Groups also count toward the 10 question limit.
 In the example below, question 9b is over the limit, tagged with a Trial icon: